Misdemeanors

 Virginia Misdemeanors are typically tried in the General District Court, where you will be tried in front of a Judge.
 Certain offenses, such as family crimes, domestic violence, and crimes against children maybe tried in the Juvenile and Domestic Relations Court.

-It is important to actively defend against your Virginia Misdemeanors.
-Currently, Virginia does not allow for any expungement of convictions or guilty pleas.
-This means that a Misdemeanor will stay on your record indefinitely, unless it is adequately defended against.
+It is important to actively defend against your Virginia Misdemeanor charges.
+Currently, Virginia does not allow for the expungement of most convictions or guilty pleas.
+This means that a Misdemeanor will stay on your record indefinitely regardless of how minor the charge may seem at the time.

 Virginia Misdemeanor time is served at 50%.
 Meaning, if you get 1 year in jail of misdemeanor time, you will only actively serve 6 months.
 This is true for all misdemeanors except those that carry mandatory minimum time.
 For example, if you are convicted of a DUI with an elevated BAC of .15 or above and receive the 5-day mandatory minimum sentence, you will serve all 5 days.